 - Export the folder to save it and its contents as a Databricks archive

 - If you have Workspace access control enabled, select Permissions to set access controls on the folder.

 The objects stored in the Workspace are folders, notebooks, and libraries.

-To perform an action on an object, click the at the right side of an object.
+To perform an action on an object, right-click the object or click the at the right side of an object.